-The Minor starts with a general introductory course in Social Neuroscience that is open to everyone and is followed by an in-depth programme with a maximum number of 24 participants.
+The Minor starts with a general introductory course in Social Neuroscience and is followed by an in-depth programme.
 The overall Minor programme totals 37.5 ECTS.
-There are 4 course components, namely:
+There are four course components, namely:

-- Neuroscience of social behaviour and emotional disorders (Block 1, 7,5 ECTS)
+- Neuroscience of social behaviour and emotional disorders (period 1, 7.5 ECTS)

-- Methods and techniques in social neuroscience (Block 3, 7,5 ECTS)
+- Methods and techniques in social neuroscience (period 3, 7.5 ECTS)

-- Research seminar in social neuroscience (Block 3, 7,5 ECTS)
+- Research seminar in social neuroscience (period 3, 7.5 ECTS)

-- Research project in social neuroscience Block 4, 15 ECTS)
+- Research project in social neuroscience period 4, 15 ECTS)